jmendozaqa24/TraxionPay-V3/README.md

 This repository is designed to:
 - ✅ Automate testing for **TraxionPay V3 - Merchant Portal**.
 - ✅ Improve regression testing efficiency.
-- ✅ Ensure a reliable and user-friendly payment platform.
+- ✅ Ensure a reliable and user-friendly platform.

 ---